Protein C and Protein S

 There are 3 types of Protein S deficiencies:

-Type 1 deficiency is due to an insufficient quantity
+Type 1 deficiency is due to an insufficient quantity of both bound and free Protein S

-Type 2 to abnormal function
+Type 2 is due to abnormal function of Protein S

 Although inherited mutations in the genes that produce Protein C and Protein S are relatively rare, they can result in: